Daniel-Schembri/pygsnake/README.md

-pygsnake
+PyGSnake
 ========

-A simple snake game in Python with Pygame
+A simple snake game in Python with Pygame.